pnncle-elia/PNNCLE-Author-Box-Plus/SECURITY_CHECK.md

 - ✅ Validated with `filter_var(FILTER_VALIDATE_URL)`
 - ✅ URL scheme validation (http/https only)
 - ✅ Properly escaped in output (`esc_attr()` for form values)

+**New Controls Security:**
+- ✅ Vertical alignment: Predefined values only, handled by Elementor
+- ✅ Social label spacing: SLIDER control, numeric values only
+- ✅ Name spacing: Changed to SLIDER control, numeric values only
+- ✅ Responsive controls: All values validated with `absint()` and type checks
+- ✅ CSS cache-busting: Uses `filemtime()` (read-only, no security risk)

+**Spacing Controls (SLIDER):**
+- ✅ All spacing controls use SLIDER type (numeric values only)
+- ✅ Values validated through Elementor's secure template system
+- ✅ Used only in CSS selectors via `{{SIZE}}{{UNIT}}` template
+- ✅ No direct PHP usage, handled by Elementor framework
+- ✅ Safe defaults provided for all controls

 No vulnerabilities found.